 Whole School Intent

-It is our ambition to provide a progressive and connected curriculum which develops long term retention of key subject knowledge and builds the foundations for the next steps in learning.
+It is our ambition to provide a progressive and connected curriculum which develops long term retention of key subject knowledge, which is sequential and builds the foundations for the next steps in learning.
 We believe it is about what has been learned and not just what has been taught.
 We recognise that every child’s learning journey is individual and provide a curriculum that is appropriate to the needs and abilities of all our children.

-Our curriculum is designed around ten Big Ideas (large global concepts) taken from The Cornerstones Curriculum which are Humankind, Processes, Creativity, Investigation, Materials, Nature, Place, Comparison, Significance and Change.
-These Big Ideas link learning throughout our school, within and across year groups and through subjects.
+Our curriculum is designed link learning throughout our school, within and across year groups and through subjects.
 We believe that developing key vocabulary is fundamental to enabling children to connect and build upon prior learning.

-We aim for every child to become a reflective learner, willing to take risks and see mistakes as a way of improving.
-We want to challenge our children to become curious and independent learners by providing engaging and enriching opportunities.
+Equipped with this sequential knowledge, we aim for every child to become a reflective learner, willing to take risks and see mistakes as a way of improving.
+We want to challenge our children to use their knowledge to become curious and independent learners by providing engaging and enriching opportunities.
 Children are taught the importance of being part of our diverse community, showing respect and responsibility, underpinned by our core values.
 At the Winchcombe School we pride ourselves in providing a highly inclusive education and supporting our families within our local community.

 The Journey of our Curriculum